João Pedro Craveiro

 I am a junior researcher at the Large-Scale Informatics Systems Laboratory (LaSIGE), Lisbon, Portugal, where I'm working with Prof. José Rufino on my PhD thesis entitled Real-time scheduling in multicore time- and space-partitioned architectures.
 I received my MSc (2009) and BSc (2007) degrees from the University of Lisbon, both in Informatics Engineering.
 My main research interests are in the area of embedded and real-time systems, more specifically time- and space-partitioned architectures for aerospace systems and compositional analysis of hierarchical scheduling frameworks.
 I've co-authored several refereed publications on these topics.

 - HOT!
-June 2013 Paper Safety Kernel for Cooperative Sensor-Based Systems accepted at ASCoMS (co-located with Safecomp 2013).
+Sep.
+2013 Paper Safety Kernel for Cooperative Sensor-Based Systems presented at ASCoMS (co-located with Safecomp 2013, Toulouse, France).

-- HOT!
-May 2013 Two extended abstracts, “Global Laxity-Based Scheduling on Multiprocessor Resource Reservations” and “Uniform Multiprocessor Periodic Resource model”, were accepted for presentation at RTSOPS 2013 (co-located with ECRTS 2013, Paris, France).
+- July 2013 Two extended abstracts, “Global Laxity-Based Scheduling on Multiprocessor Resource Reservations” and “Uniform Multiprocessor Periodic Resource model”, were presented at RTSOPS 2013 (co-located with ECRTS 2013, Paris, France).
 The latter is a report on the progress made upon the open problem presented at RTSOPS 2012.

 - Mar.
 2013 Guest lecture on Multiprocessor Real-Time Scheduling for the DI-FCUL M.Sc.-level course on embedded and real-time systems.